 pyka are moving beyond the iPad, and we're bringing meaningful creativity along with us.

-Let's flashback to the end of 2017 - we decided to apply for the Arts Council of Wales' Creative Collaborations fund in the hopes of doing something very exciting indeed - develop an expressive digital tool for the Eyegaze platform.
+Let's flashback to the end of 2017 - we decided to apply for the Arts Council of Wales' Creative Collaborations fund in the hopes of doing something very exciting indeed - develop a series of new digital tools thta increased access to meaningful creative expression.

 Historically, our digital tools have always been developed in partnership with schools, quite literally within the classroom itself.
 It's a process that has not only benefited the development of each of our tools but has also enhanced the learning that takes place across the school as a result of the development process.
 It's this tradition that we feel is more relevant than ever when it comes to developing software for individuals with the most complex and diverse needs imaginable.
 So for our Eyegaze software to be effective and relevant, we would need to work very closely with the staff and learners who understand these needs more than anyone.
 This is why we felt that Creative Collaborations was the most natural fit for all of our digital hopes and dreams.